In the guide

 This guidance is for England

-Bovine viral diarrhoea (BVD) can have very varied symptoms and may result in death.
+Bovine viral diarrhoea (BVD) can have very varied symptoms from inapparent infection to severe enteritis, abortion and death.
 It can have substantial impact on the profitability of farms.
-This highly contagious disease costs UK farmers an estimated £25 - £61 million per year.
+This highly contagious disease has been estimated to cost between £13 and £31 per cow in Great Britain.
 It impacts animal welfare within affected herds and reduces farm productivity and profitability.

 Clinical signs